Budget 2019: Tax system to be made more progressive and resilient

 “Borrowing, done in a responsible and sustainable manner, will help instil financial discipline and distribute the share of funding more equitably across current and future generations.”

-He said that the Government had borrowed in the 1980s to build Singapore’s first MRT lines, and statutory boards as well as Government-owned companies have also continued to fund many major investment projects through borrowings.
+The Government had borrowed in the 1980s to build Singapore’s first MRT lines, he said, and statutory boards as well as Government-owned companies have also continued to fund many major investment projects through borrowings.

-The Changi Airport Group, he added, would be taking up loans to fund its share of the infrastructure investments for the development of Changi East.
+The Changi Airport Group would be taking up loans to fund its share of the infrastructure investments for the development of Changi East.

-To lower financing costs, Mr Heng announced that to lower financing costs, the Government will, with the President’s concurrence, provide a guarantee for Changi East borrowings.
+To lower financing costs, the Government will, with the President’s concurrence, provide a guarantee for Changi East borrowings, Mr Heng announced.
 He said this would allow them to tap on the strength of the Government’s balance sheet to back this “strategic investment” and lowers the cost of borrowing.

 Apart from the adjustments, he also announced the tightening of GST import relief for travellers, and the alcohol duty-free concession.